kuriboshi/lips/README.md

 The project is developed on macOS 12 (Monterey) and may work on older releases of macOS if you install a newer compiler.
-It's also regularly tested on FreeBSD 13 as well as Ubuntu 21.10 and 20.04.
+It's also regularly tested on FreeBSD 13 as well as Ubuntu 21.10, 20.04, and 18.04.
+On Ubuntu 18.04 gcc 9.x or newer is required.